bitmark-inc/autonomy-docs/MVA.md

     2. use: `sortedmulti` - this may simplify recovery

 * Network Switching
-    * provisioning: one keypair file and both networks derived from it
+    * provisioning: two separated keypairs
     * figure out startup sequence: 2× CreatePersonalAccount for test/main
     * wallet files multiple per network
     * API for APP to reboot to other network